chinamike65/hugo-tuolesi/content/book4/book4en.md

 The twelfth is Aging and death.

-The whole of the Twelve Links of Dependent Arising is a process of our reincarnation.
+The whole of the Twelve Links of Dependent Arising is a process of our rebirth.

 If you think about this process, you will know that the root of samsara is suffering, and then you must think about ways to deal with big and small afflictions.